-- 13. Determination of Zoning;
+- 13. Determination of zoning

-- Non-conforming uses;
+- 14. Non-conforming uses

-- 15. Land development requiring approval and other approvals;
+- 15. Land development requiring approval and other approvals

-- 16. Continuation of application after change of ownership;
+- 16. Continuation of application after change of ownership

-- 17. Rezoning of land;
+- 17. Rezoning of land

-- 18. Departures;
+- 18. Departures

-- 19. Consent Uses;
+- 19. Consent uses

-- 20. Subdivision;
+- 20. Subdivision

-- 21. Confirmation of subdivision;
+- 21. Confirmation of subdivision

-- 22. Lapsing of subdivision;
+- 22. Lapsing of subdivision

-- 23. Amendment or cancellation of Subdivision Plan;
+- 23. Amendment or cancellation of subdivision plan

-- 24. Exemption of certain subdivisions and consolidations;
+- 24. Exemption of certain subdivisions and consolidations

-- 25. Ownership of public places and land for municipal service infrastructure and amenities;
+- 25. Ownership of public places and land for municipal service infrastructure and amenities

-- 26. Closure of Public Places;
+- 26. Closure of public places

-- 27. Services arising from subdivision;
+- 27. Services arising from subdivision

-- 28. Certification by Municipality;
+- 28. Certification by Municipality

-- 29. Owners' Associations;
+- 29. Owners' associations

-- 30. Owners' Associations that cease to function;
+- 30. Owners' associations that cease to function

-- 31. Consolidation of land units:

-- 32. Lapsing of Consolidation;

-- 33. Removal, suspension or amendment of restrictive conditions;

-- 34. Endorsements in connection with removal, suspension or amendment of restrictive conditions.